I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nc-wdfdevice-evt-wdfdevice-wdm-irp-preprocess.md

 <p>For more information about how to implement an <i>EvtDeviceWdmIrpPreprocess</i> callback function, see <a href="wdf.handling_wdm_irps_outside_of_the_framework">Handling WDM IRPs Outside of the Framework</a>.</p>

-<p>If you want the framework to subsequently handle the IRP as it would if the <i>EvtDeviceWdmIrpPreprocess</i> callback function had not been called, the callback function must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff546927">WdfDeviceWdmDispatchPreprocessedIrp</a> to return the IRP to the framework.</p>
+<p>If you want the framework to subsequently handle the IRP as it would if the <i>EvtDeviceWdmIrpPreprocess</i> callback function had not been called, the callback function must call <a href="..\wdfdevice\nf-wdfdevice-wdfdevicewdmdispatchpreprocessedirp.md">WdfDeviceWdmDispatchPreprocessedIrp</a> to return the IRP to the framework.</p>

 <p>If your driver registers an <i>EvtDeviceWdmIrpPreprocess</i> callback function, the framework adds an additional <a href="https://msdn.microsoft.com/62c8ee00-c7cb-4aa1-90ab-b8bedbd818ee">I/O stack location</a> to IRPs that the callback function receives.
-The additional I/O stack location allows the callback function to set an <a href="https://msdn.microsoft.com/library/windows/hardware/ff548354">IoCompletion</a> routine before it calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff546927">WdfDeviceWdmDispatchPreprocessedIrp</a>.</p>

-<p>The <i>EvtDeviceWdmIrpPreprocess</i> callback function is called at the IRQL of the calling thread.
-The IRQL is determined by the type of IRP that the framework is passing to <i>EvtDeviceWdmIrpPreprocess</i>.
-For example, if the PnP manager sends <a href="https://msdn.microsoft.com/library/windows/hardware/ff551670">IRP_MN_QUERY_DEVICE_RELATIONS</a> at IRQL = PASSIVE_LEVEL, the framework calls <i>EvtDeviceWdmIrpPreprocess</i> at IRQL = PASSIVE_LEVEL.</p>

-<p>To define an <i>EvtDeviceWdmIrpPreprocess</i> callback function, you must first provide a function declaration that identifies the type of callback function you’re defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it’s a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define an <i>EvtDeviceWdmIrpPreprocess</i> callback function that is named <i>MyDeviceWdmIrpPreprocess</i>, use the <b>EVT_WDFDEVICE_WDM_IRP_PREPROCESS</b> type as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The <b>EVT_WDFDEVICE_WDM_IRP_PREPROCESS</b> function type is defined in the Wdfdevice.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_WDFDEVICE_WDM_IRP_PREPROCESS</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For information about _Use_decl_annotations_, see <a href="https://msdn.microsoft.com/en-US/library/c0aa268d-6fa3-4ced-a8c6-f7652b152e61">Annotating Function Behavior</a>.</p>

-<p>To register an <i>EvtDeviceWdmIrpPreprocess</i> callback function, your driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff546043">WdfDeviceInitAssignWdmIrpPreprocessCallback</a>. </p>

-<p>Your driver can use an <i>EvtDeviceWdmIrpPreprocess</i> callback function to do any, or all, of the following:</p>

-<p> Handle an IRP that the framework does not support, by following the <a href="https://msdn.microsoft.com/5fb6d2b9-17ee-4e76-95e9-dd5a7d1e79de">WDM rules for handling IRPs</a>. </p>

-<p> Preprocess an IRP before the framework handles it. </p>

-<p> Set a completion routine so that the driver can postprocess an IRP after the framework handles it. </p>

-<p>For more information about how to implement an <i>EvtDeviceWdmIrpPreprocess</i> callback function, see <a href="wdf.handling_wdm_irps_outside_of_the_framework">Handling WDM IRPs Outside of the Framework</a>.</p>

-<p>If you want the framework to subsequently handle the IRP as it would if the <i>EvtDeviceWdmIrpPreprocess</i> callback function had not been called, the callback function must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff546927">WdfDeviceWdmDispatchPreprocessedIrp</a> to return the IRP to the framework.</p>

-<p>If your driver registers an <i>EvtDeviceWdmIrpPreprocess</i> callback function, the framework adds an additional <a href="https://msdn.microsoft.com/62c8ee00-c7cb-4aa1-90ab-b8bedbd818ee">I/O stack location</a> to IRPs that the callback function receives.
-The additional I/O stack location allows the callback function to set an <a href="https://msdn.microsoft.com/library/windows/hardware/ff548354">IoCompletion</a> routine before it calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff546927">WdfDeviceWdmDispatchPreprocessedIrp</a>.</p>
+The additional I/O stack location allows the callback function to set an <a href="..\wdm\nc-wdm-io-completion-routine.md">IoCompletion</a> routine before it calls <a href="..\wdfdevice\nf-wdfdevice-wdfdevicewdmdispatchpreprocessedirp.md">WdfDeviceWdmDispatchPreprocessedIrp</a>.</p>

 <p>The <i>EvtDeviceWdmIrpPreprocess</i> callback function is called at the IRQL of the calling thread.
 The IRQL is determined by the type of IRP that the framework is passing to <i>EvtDeviceWdmIrpPreprocess</i>.
 For example, if the PnP manager sends <a href="https://msdn.microsoft.com/library/windows/hardware/ff551670">IRP_MN_QUERY_DEVICE_RELATIONS</a> at IRQL = PASSIVE_LEVEL, the framework calls <i>EvtDeviceWdmIrpPreprocess</i> at IRQL = PASSIVE_LEVEL.</p>